 The MICS CABG procedure doesn’t require the surgeon to break the chest bone, and the heart can keep beating during the procedure, which helps improve recovery time, lowers risk of infection and reduces the patient’s hospital stay.

-When you come to Miami Cardiac & Vascular Institute for cardiac surgery, you can expect:
+When you come to us for heart surgery in Miami, you can expect:

 - A collaborative approach to your care, with experts from all areas of cardiology coming together to find the best treatment for you.